elasticpath/elasticpath-dev/docs/authentication/Tokens/permissions.md

 ## Breakdown of Access (for sellers)

 The following tables show a breakdown of the API endpoint actions that are available to the client credentials token for each role.
+Refer to the [Team Management](/guides/Getting-Started/team-management) page for a comparison of different roles.

 ### Seller admin